Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Interrupt the execution of all events from the object.
+    Exit the current event and return to the calling event.

 ## break

 **Description**

+    Exit the current while loop and resume the execution one line after the "end_while" label.

+## continue

+**Description**

-    Interrupt the execution of the current scope.
+    Stop the execution of the while loop scope and move to the beginning of the loop.

 ## delete_this_event

 **Description**

     Delete current event and interrupt the execution of the current scope.

-## continue

-**Description**

-    Interrupt the execution of the current scope.

 ## dump_context_stack